tsufurukawa/personal_blog/source/_posts/2014-08-05-intercepting-emails.markdown

 ####Summary
 In this post, we discussed how to send an email using the Action Mailer framework.
 Then we used interceptors to filter all test emails in staging to the admin user's inbox.

+##Aside
+I haven't posted any quotes recently, so here's one from my idol growing up.

+> “Everything negative – pressure, challenges – is all an opportunity for me to rise..”
+> <cite><sub> - Kobe Bryant</sub></cite>